floridomeacci/Desktop-Pet/README.md

   <h3 align="center">TBWA Desktop Pet</h3>

   <p align="center">
-    At TBWA I've been working on my own personal productivity tool that sits on top of my screen and provides useful tips and insights.
-Grossly inspired by the famous Clippy, bordering on the edge of copyright infringement.
+    At TBWA, I've been working on a personal productivity tool that sits atop my screen, providing useful tips and insights.
+Inspired by the famous Clippy, it teeters on the edge of copyright infringement.
     <br />
   </p>
 </div>